Choose the right package

 Track progress

-• Needs attention - component has hit a snag and needs manual review.
-The portal shows the reason.
+- Needs attention - component has hit a snag and needs manual review.
+Operations or the dashboard shows the reason.

 Handle common delays